BlockBuilder57/xenomods/docs/config.md

 damagePlayerMult = 1.0
 damageEnemyMult = 1.0

+# Disables music changes during battles, eg Visions, low tension,  (2/Torna/DE only)
+disableBattleBGMChanges = false

-# Using a header can override configs for specific games
+# Using a header can set configs for specific games
+# Headers can also overwrite "globally" defined settings

 [bf2]
+# List of title screen overrides, by Bdat id
+# This list contains all chapters, game clears, and NG+ clears
+titleEvents = [10001, 10504, 10505, 10506, 10507, 10508, 10509, 10510, 10511, 10512, 10513, 10605, 10607, 10608, 10609]
+# A bitflag for event debugging defaults.
+The list is in EventDebugUtils.cpp
+eventDebugBits = 0b1

 # Tries to load "ira-xm.ard" from the filesystem and mounts if present
 mountTornaContent = true